Heidi Shyu

 In 2019, Shyu was elected as a member of the National Academy of Engineering for the development of innovative radar/electrooptics/infrared systems in support of the US Army and Air Force.

 Biography

 Shyu's grandfather, Xu Kangliang, was born in Zhejiang, China.
 He was a warplane pilot who took part in many air battles during the Second Sino-Japanese War and later was promoted to the post of Deputy Commander of Republic of China Air Force.
-Her father, Xu Naili was a historian born in Hangzhou China.
-Her entire family emigrated to Taiwan following KMT's failure in the Chinese Civil War.
+Her father, Xu Naili was a historian born in Hangzhou, China.
+Her entire family emigrated to Taiwan following the KMT defeat in the Chinese Civil War.

-Shyu received a Bachelor of Science in Mathematics from the University of New Brunswick, a Master of Science in Mathematics from the University of Toronto, and a Master of Science in Electrical Engineering from the University of California, Los Angeles.
-She also received an Engineer degree from the University of California, Los Angeles.
+Shyu received a Bachelor of Science in mathematics from the University of New Brunswick, a Master of Science in mathematics from the University of Toronto, and a Master of Science in electrical engineering from the University of California, Los Angeles.
+She also received an engineer's degree from the University of California, Los Angeles.